plomino/PlominoDoc/docs/features.rst

     opening fails, and the value is displayed as an error message.

+``beforeSaveDocument``
+    executed before submitted values are stored into the document.
+Submitted values can be found in ``context.REQUEST``.

 ``onSaveDocument``
-    executed before document is saved
+    executed after editable and computed items have been stored, and before document is re-indexed.

 ``onDeleteDocument``
     executed before document is deleted